Consulta OnLine (periodico online) ISSN 1971-9892

 time of migration

-starting from the cases of the satirical cartoons by Jylland-Posten and Charlie
+from the cases of the satirical cartoons by Jylland-Posten and Charlie Hebdo,

-Hebdo, is focused on the relationship between freedom of expression and
+is focused on the relationship between freedom of expression and religious

-religious freedom in the light of the "super-principle" represented
+freedom in the light of the "super-principle" represented by national

-by national security.
-The right to satire and, more generally, the common law
+security.
+The right to satire and, more generally, the common law blasphemy in

-protection of the sentiment of believers, highlighting the courts’ restraint to
+believers, highlighting the courts' restraint to rule on the

-rule on the balance between freedom of religion and expression.
-The adoption of
+balance between freedom of religion and expression.
+The adoption of the

-the Religious Hatred Act of 2007, which criminalizes incitement to hatred
+Religious Hatred Act of 2007, which criminalizes incitement to hatred against a

-against a person on the basis of religion, and the repeal in 2008 of the
+person on the basis of religion, and the repeal in 2008 of the blasphemy

 constitutes the latest manifestations of the multicultural nature of the